Dre Campbell Farm

 10. Bonide Bug & Slug Killer

-Bonide is an excellent product to take care of a roly poly infestation.
-It also comes in pellet form for those who prefer not to spray.
-This product kills rollie pollie bugs and is effective against certain types of crawling insects.
+Bonide is an excellent product for taking care of a roly-poly infestation.
+This product kills pill bugs and is effective against certain crawling insects.

 The active ingredients are spinosad and iron phosphate.
 Although it is not toxic to humans or pets, it can be an irritant.
 Thus, use it according to the instructions and keep it away from children.